vdhamer/Photo-Club-Hub/.github/README.md

 the app's fancy scrolling content looks slightly better under iOS 18.
 </p>

-Unfortunately, the _Portfolios_ screen doesn't provide this fancy scrolling feature because it relies on a "segmented List" view rather than on `ScrollView`.
+Unfortunately, the _Clubs_ screen doesn't provide this fancy scrolling feature because internally it relies on a "segmented List view" rather than on `ScrollView`.
-So we had to choose between removing segmentation or not providing fancy scrolling for the `Portfolios` screen.
+So we had to choose between removing segmentation or not providing fancy scrolling for the `Clubs` screen.
 </details>
 </ul>
 <p align="right">(<a href="#top">back to top</a>)</p>